About

 -- ICIAM 2023 presentation

-The seminal work by [Nea96] established a connection between infinitely wide neural networks (NNs) and Gaussian processes (GPs), assuming parameters that are identically and independently distributed (iid) with finite variance.
+The seminal work by [Nea96] establishes a connection between infinitely wide neural networks (NN) and Gaussian processes (GP), assuming parameters that are identically and independently distributed (iid) with finite variance.
 This result has significant implications, such as facilitating the analysis of the trainability of very deep NNs and the design of efficient covariance kernels for GP inference in perceptual domains.
-In [PFF20], [FFP23a], and [FFP23b], we investigate wide NN limits arising from iid parameters with an α-Stable distribution, characterized by heavy tails.
-Our convergence results are developed in the more realistic yet challenging setting of joint growth in the layers' width.
-These convergence findings, applicable to the prior NN model or the NN at initialization, are complemented by an analysis of the training dynamics in the Neural Tangent Kernel (NTK) regime.
+In a series of joint works with Stefano Favaro and Sandra Fortini ([PFF20]-[FFP23a]-[FFP23b]), I investigate wide NN limits arising from iid parameters following heavy tailed α-stable distributions, demonstrating convergence toward α-stable processes.
+The convergence findings, applicable to the prior NN model or the NN at initialization, are complemented by an analysis of the training dynamics in the neural tangent kernel (NTK) regime.

 Functions sampled from wide α-Stable NNs; left to right: α=2.0 (Gaussian), α=1.5, α=1.0, α=0.5.

-In [PF20], we initiate the study of stochastic processes associated to infinitely deep NNs.
-To obtain non-degenerate limits, the NN architecture must be residual with identity mapping ([HZR⁺16]).
+Jointly with Stefano Favaro, in [PF20] I initiate the study of stochastic processes resulting from infinitely deep neural networks.
+To obtain non-degenerate limits, the NN must be a residual NN with identity mapping ([HZR⁺16]).
 Under suitable conditions, as depth grows unbounded, convergence towards diffusion processes is achieved, assuming iid parameters with a Gaussian distribution.
-These findings are expanded in [PF21] to include the convolutional setting, the doubly infinite limit in depth and width, and results regarding the training dynamics in the NTK regime.
+These findings are expanded in [PF21] to include the convolutional setting, the doubly infinite limit in depth and width, and supplementary results regarding the training dynamics in the NTK regime.

-The Count-Min Sketch (CMS, [CM05]) is a randomized data structure designed to estimate token frequencies in large data streams by using a compressed representation through random hashing.
+The count-min sketch (CMS, [CM05]) is a randomized data structure designed to estimate token frequencies in large data streams by using a compressed representation through random hashing.
 A probabilistic augmentation of the CMS is introduced in [CMA18], where, under a Dirichlet process prior on the data stream, posterior token frequencies are obtained conditionally on the random hashes' counts.
-However, data streams often exhibit long tails in token count frequencies, as observed in text corpora.
-To address this, in [DFP21] and [DFP23], we propose more suitable priors for the data stream, featuring a more flexible tail behavior.
-This broader approach presents significant challenges, necessitating the introduction of both novel theoretical arguments and scalable inferential procedures that accommodate the increased model complexity.
+However, text corpora exhibit long tails in token count frequencies, which are not supported by a Dirichlet process prior.
+To address this shortcoming, we propose in [DFP21] and [DFP23] more suitable Bayesian non-parametric priors for the data stream, featuring a more flexible tail behavior.
+This approach presents significant challenges, necessitating the introduction of both novel theoretical arguments and scalable inferential procedures.
 In addition to providing uncertainty estimates, our Bayesian approach exhibits improved performance in estimating low-frequency tokens.

 Bibliography